MarianGP/SWE1-MTCG/README.md

 ## Technical steps
-1) Game structure definition: Classes, Parameter, Enum, Parameters, etc
+###1) Game structure definition: Interfaces, Classes, Parameter, Enum, Parameters.

-2) Unit test definition which will guide the definition of functions to fulfill its purpose.
+- Separation of the project in 2 main sections: game, server.
+- Interfaces which define with functionality the program and its classes need to achieve.

+###2) Unit test for TDD

-3) Server structure definition: Server, RequestContext, RequestHandler, Response,
+###3) Server structure definition: Server, RequestContext, RequestHandler, Response, Controllers

+- Connection using websockets and basic authentication.
+-

-4) Endpoints definition in RequestHandler
+###4) Endpoints definition in RequestHandler

+- Accordingly to URL/Path and HttpMethod.
+- Error handling in case of unauthorized access.

-5) Allow threads in the server to handle multiple client requests
+###5) Allow threads in the server to handle multiple client requests

+- Implement threads and make collections and variables thread safe.
+To prevent race condition.

-6) Creation of DB and tables for data persistence
+###6) Creation of DB and tables for data persistence

+- Creation of tables and db structure for persistence of data.
+- Tables: card, session, trade, user

-7) Definition of trading system based on requirements
+###7) Definition of trading system based on requirements

+- Simple comparison between offered card features and card being traded.

+###8) Election of collections

+a) `Map`s: for storing key-value pairs `Hashmap<Key,Value>`

+- Http request header.
+- Map Card's class to Json.

+b) `List`s:

+- Stack, deck, and many other list of objects in general.
+- `ArrayBlockingQueue<User>` for add 2 player to the same battle.
+This collection gives access to extra methods like: pop(),

+c) Arrays

+- `String[]` Strings of array for spliting URL

 ## Design